wPlachno/woodchipper-toolset/README.md

 ## The Interface

 woodchipper-toolset should have the following API routes:
+- `wctk`
+- `wctk [target]`
+- `wctk add [target] [path]`
+- `wctk push [-f] [target]`
+- `wctk grab [-f] [target]`

 - `wctk`:
-Just running the program should list all of the toolkits that are being watched and their current version number.
+Just running the program with no arguments will assume the mode is 'show'.
+With no target, the show mode will liast all of the toolkits that are being watched and their current version number.

 - `wctk [TK_NAME]`:
-Only supplying a toolkit name should display the information regarding only that toolkit: which clones are being watched, which version each of the clones currently has, and whether local changes exist.
+Only supplying a toolkit name should assume the show mode and display the information regarding only that toolkit: which clones are being watched, which version each of the clones currently has, and whether local changes exist.
 If there is no toolkit that matches the name, fallback to displaying all of the toolkits.

-- `wctk [TK_NAME] [CL_NAME]`:
+- `wctk [TK_NAME]/[CL_NAME]`:
 Supplying the toolkit name and the name of a clone should display the information regarding that clone.
 If the clone referred to does not exist, just list all of the clones known and their current statuses.
 If the toolkit does not exist, list all of the toolkits.

-- `wctk -a [TK_NAME] [TK_PATH]`:
+- `wctk add [TK_NAME] [TK_PATH]`:
-The `-a` flag should allow for additions to the system.
+The add mode should allow for additions to the system.
 In this case, we should start watching the toolkit at the path and refer to it using the supplied name.
 If the path refers to a directory, warn the user that directories cannot be tracked and cancel out.
+Note that the restrictions on the names of toolkits and clones are a length of 32 characters that cannot be \, /, |, ~, ", ', `

-- `wctk -a [TK_NAME] [CL_NAME] [CL_PATH] [opt:WRITE_CLONE]`:
+- `wctk add [TK_NAME]/[CL_NAME] [opt:CL_PATH]`:
-This route will add a clone to the given toolkit with the given name and path. `WRITE_CLONE` is an optional boolean argument that would overwrite or create the toolkit at the given path.
-If the clone path is a directory, warn the user and cancel out.
+This route will add a clone to the given toolkit with the given name and path.
+The clone path defaults to the working directory.
+If the clone path is a directory, look for a file in the directory whose name matches the toolkit file name, and set the clones path to that specific file.
+If the file pointed to by clone path at this point, copy it from the archive.
 If the toolkit name does not match a tracked toolkit, warn the user and cancel out.

-- `wctk -p [TK_NAME]`:
+- `wctk push [TK_NAME]`:
 The `-p`, or 'push' flag, means to copy the core to each of the clones that need it.
 Pushing a toolkit will overwrite any clones which have an older version of the toolkit with the core.
 If there are local changes, warn the user and skip that clone.
 If the given toolkit does not exist, warn the user and cancel out.

-- `wctk -p -f [TK_NAME]`:
+- `wctk push -f [TK_NAME]`:
 The `-f`, or 'force', flag means to ignore whether the clones have any local changes and overwrite them anyway.
 Force pushing a toolkit will copy the toolkit even if there are local changes.

-- `wctk -p [TK_NAME] [CL_NAME]`:
+- `wctk push [TK_NAME]/[CL_NAME]`:
 Pushing the clone of a toolkit will copy the toolkit to that clone unless there are local changes.
 If the clone does not exist, warn and fail.
 Do similar if the toolkit cannot be resolved.

-- `wctk -p -f [TK_NAME] [CL_NAME]`:
+- `wctk push -f [TK_NAME]/[CL_NAME]`:
 Force push the toolkit to the clone, overwriting any local changes with the current version of the core toolkit.

-- `wctk -g [TK_NAME] [CL_NAME]`:
+- `wctk grab [TK_NAME]/[CL_NAME]`:
-The 'grab' flag, `-g`, does the opposite of pushing.
+The 'grab' mode does the opposite of pushing.
 If you 'grab' a clone, you are copying the version of the toolkit from that clone up to the core, making the copy of the kit in that clone the new core version.
 A grab will only be successful if the clone's version is greater than the core.

-- `wctk -g -f [TK_NAME] [CL_NAME]`:
+- `wctk grab -f [TK_NAME]/[CL_NAME]`:
 When we grab with the `force` tag, we copy the clone to the core, regardless of the state of the core toolkit.

 ## Structure